-From the the Caribbean to the Mediterranean, my life has been full of incredible adventure, with many personal and professional twists and turns along the way.
+From the Mexican Caribbean to Europe, my life has been full of incredible adventure, with many personal and professional twists and turns along the way.
 And one thing is for sure - I honestly can't ever recall feeling bored, not even for a minute.

 I'm an INTP who lives the ethos of doing all the good I can and doing no harm, through a plant powered life and compassion to all living beings.

 I have passion for the entrepreneurial and intrapreneurial, for launching and championing startups, social entrepreneurship, community based education and civic engagement.
 My career has been a mix of for profit and not for profit.
 Some have been my own successful entrepreneurial startups I developed and then left in the good hands of others to carry on.
 Others have been intrapreneurial work for established (sometimes Fortune 500) organizations.
 Over the past decade and a half, I have primarily focused my activities in these areas on human capital management, workforce development and community engagement.

 I’m someone who loves to identify problems and develop systems to solve them.
 Among the many ways I have been described, the nicest are change agent, innovation architect, creative solutions engineer, and inquisitive.

 When I am privileged to be invited to present at conferences or events, some of the topics I speak on are work readiness, disability as diversity in the workplace, employer branding, social networking, social recruiting, and collaborative community based partnerships.